Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. Team coding: today we started the deployment stage.
 We spent a lot of time waiting on getting answers from the instructors.
 And I mean we waited cause we are using a new deployment for our projects and had to wait from one instructor for instructions.
-We did get started on our gitlan-ci.yml and make a CapRover account.
+We did get started on our gitlab-ci.yml and make a CapRover account.
 We ran into some issues and we will wait til Tmw and talk to Riley for some direction.

+## Jan 24

+Today, I worked on:

+1. Team coding: We are still working on deploying.
+We spent all day working on it and waiting on teacher.
+We finally made some major advance towards the end.
+We had to change some CORS settings and that allowed the page to show some of our front page.
+This lead to us having log in issue, but we will tackle this tmw.